ivan-yifanye/notes_py_exercises/README.md

 # python_exercises

-* "geo_data" contains the final project of the Coursera course "Using Databases with Python"
+* "geo_data": The final project of the Coursera course "Using Databases with Python"
-* "image_processing" contains an exercise of processing image from textbook
+* "image_processing": An textbook exercise of processing images